haagsemakers/astroplant-prototype/electronics/index.md

 #### Component connection list

-  1. Connect RPi 3 with Arduino A4
+  1. Connect RPi 3 (SDA) with Arduino header pin A4
-  2. Connect RPi 5 with Arduino A5
+  2. Connect RPi 5 (SCAL) with Arduino header pin A5
+  3. Connect RPi 4 (5V) with Arduino header pin 5V
+  4. Connect RPi 6 (GND) with Arduino header pin GND
-  3. Connect the **Digital Light Sensor** with Grove I2C
+  5. Connect the **Digital Light Sensor** with Grove I2C
-  4. Connect the **Barometer** with Grove I2C
+  6. Connect the **Barometer** with Grove I2C
-  5. Connect the **Digital Infrared Temperature sensor** with Grove I2C
+  7. Connect the **Digital Infrared Temperature sensor** with Grove I2C
-  6. Connect the **Water sensor** with Grove D8
+  8. Connect the **Water sensor** with Grove D8
-  7. Connect the **DS18B20 digital temperature sensor**: Solder the wires to the Grove connector: red wire to 5V, black wire to GND, yellow wire for data.
+  9. Connect the **DS18B20 digital temperature sensor**: Solder the wires to the Grove connector: red wire to 5V, black wire to GND, yellow wire for data.
 Connect the 4.7kOhm resistor with + and DATA.
 Connect to Grove D7
-  8. Connect the **LED Strip**: Solder the wires to a Grove connector.
+  10. Connect the **LED Strip**: Solder the wires to a Grove connector.
 Connect to D6
-  9. Connect the **Cooling fan**: Solder the wires to a Grove connector.
+  11. Connect the **Cooling fan**: Solder the wires to a Grove connector.
 Connect to D5

 <hr>
 ## Software